 Unable to handle losing heaven, and the people who anchored her to Earth, Buffy seeks out the one person who always helped her when the pain was too much to deal with - Angel.
-What she sees shatters the what little hope she had left.
+What she sees shatters what little hope she has left.
 Disclaimer:

 BtVS and AtS belong to Joss Whedon, The Bodies is the property of Drowning Pool and Let Me Go is the property of 3 Doors Down.
-Ratings:
+Author's Notes:

 Buffy watched Angel and some woman dressed like a comic book hero burst from an elevator.
-Bright red lipstick smeared across his lips, telling her all she needed to know about what they were doing in the closed compartment.
+The bright red lipstick smeared across his lips told her all she needed to know about what they were doing in the closed compartment.
 No one noticed her standing there huddled in a large leather jacket, looking like a lost waif.

 She saw his head shoot up, and then turn in her direction as if he had heard her thoughts.
 She faded back into the shadows, pulling on some shred of inner strength she wasn't even aware she still possessed.
 Her body fell into the meditation techniques Giles taught her.
 Before she died, before her mom got sick, before Dawn, well it seems before everything, they worked on her only allowing others to sense her when she wanted.
-Buffy learned to let the Slayer out in a surge of power, or a slim ribbon, or cut it off completely.
+Buffy learned to let the Slayer out in a surge of power, a slim ribbon, or cut it off completely.
 Her heartbeat slowed to the barest thump, blending with the building's natural noises.
 She drowned out not only her Slayer presence, but her own as well.
 Her eyes went back to Angel and the beautiful brunette of their own accord.
-She barely noticed that the men lay either unconscious or were long gone.

 Angel swore he felt a familiar pull, one that reminded him of Buffy.
 He pushed her memory back to its place in the darkest regions of his heart and soul.
 He had to keep his focus on finding Cordelia.